-The FAE faculty conduct research in the laboratory and the field, on topics of evolutionary and organismal biology with a strong emphasis on function.
+The FAE faculty conduct research in the laboratory, museum and field, on topics of evolutionary and organismal biology with a strong emphasis on the function, ontogeny and phylogeny of vertebrates.
 Faculty also teach Human Gross Anatomy in the School of Medicine, Fundamentals of Anatomy for nurse anesthetists, and other course work at the undergraduate and graduate level.
-They collaborate with clinical and basic science faculty in the School of Medicine.
+They collaborate with clinical and basic science faculty throughout the School of Medicine.

 Research & Teaching

 Students and postdoctoral fellows have excellent opportunities to study and conduct original research in functional anatomy, organismal biology and evolutionary morphology.
 Trainees have ample opportunity to teach a variety of learners, from medical and doctoral nursing students to undergraduates and graduate students at Johns Hopkins University as well as engage in outreach.